sjp38/hackermail/README.md

     $ ./hkml reply 5

-Write and send t a mail to the mailing list:
+Write and send a mail to the mailing list:

     $ ./hkml write --cc linux-mm@kvack.org